masak/strangelyconsistent-blog-posts/july-21-2012-its-too-dark-in-here.markdown

 *everything*: game engine, crypt game, hanoi subgame, and tests for all of them.
 So there's some splitting up to do before the month is over.

-But there's also the fact that the `Game::Engine` class has 21 attributes, which is a bit much.
+But there's also the fact that the `Adventure::Engine` class has 21 attributes, which is a bit much.
 I suspect it could easily be given a few inner classes to handle rooms and things separately, and that that would help combat the monolithic list of attributes.
 Luckily, such a refactor will be very